-4 Organization and Role of the ARCs and the NAASC
+4.1 Organization and Role of the ARCs and the NAASC

-Being an international facility, ALMA serves a worldwide community of astronomers, scientists, and other professionals.
+ALMA, an international facility, serves a worldwide community of astronomers, scientists, and other professionals.
 To interact with the geographically distributed user community, the three partners have established ALMA Regional Centers, or ARCs.
-They are the North American ARC (NA ARC), based in Charlottesville, VA; the East Asian ARC (EA ARC), based in Mitaka, Japan; and the European ARC (EU ARC), based in Garching, Germany.
+These are the North American ARC (NA ARC), based in Charlottesville, VA; the East Asian ARC based in Mitaka, Japan; and the European ARC, based in Garching, Germany.
 The ARCs are staffed by scientists with expertise in radio astronomy, millimeter/submillimeter astronomy, and interferometry, and their purpose is to work with the scientific community to maximize the productivity of the ALMA telescope.
 The NA ARC is part of the NAASC, concentrating on internationally agreed core ALMA functions.

-Each astronomer who uses ALMA is assigned an ARC for user support at the time they register with the ALMA Science Portal.
+Each astronomer who uses ALMA is assigned an ARC for user support at the time they register with the ALMA Science Portal and when they update their affiliation.
 Astronomers in North America, East Asia, or Europe are assigned to the ARC associated with their region.
-Astronomers from Taiwan can select either the NA ARC or the EA ARC.
+Astronomers from Taiwan can select either the NA ARC or the East Asian ARC.
 Astronomers elsewhere in the world can select any one of the three ARCs.